 Statutory House Sales Scheme

-SMHA operates the ‘Statutory House Sales Scheme’ approved by the Department for Social Development.
+SMHA operates the ‘Statutory House Sales Scheme’ approved by the Department for Communities.
 The scheme offers tenants the opportunity to purchase their home outright or buy a percentage equity share, providing they meet the eligibility criteria set out within the scheme.

 If you wish to purchase your home, you must meet the criteria set out in the ‘Statutory House Sales Scheme’ which states that you must have been a ‘secure’ tenant with a qualifying tenancy of 5 years.
 Time spent as an ‘introductory’ tenant will count towards this, unless any of the following criteria apply: